Rigidity of mapping class groups mod powers of twists: Quasi-isometric rigidity

 where we used that the projection is $1$-Lipschitz and that its restriction to $F$ is isometric.
-This shows that $\ov U$ is not minimal. \item Suppose $U$ is an ambiguous $S_4$.
-Let $V$ be the $S_5$ given by the union of $U$ and the pair of pants cut out by $U$, again as in Figure \ref{fig:s4s5}.
-Then slightly abusing notation we have that $\text{Compl}(\ov U)=\text{Compl}(\ov V)$, because they are both the projection of $\text{Compl}(U)=\text{Compl}(V)$.
-Thus $\ov U$ is ambiguous, and it is not minimal since $\ov V$ is not. \item The only case left is when $U$ is a minimal $S_4$.
-Choose a completion $\{U_i\}$ such that $U=S\setminus\bigcup U_i$, and let $\{\ov U_i\}$ be its projection.
+This shows that $\ov U$ is not minimal. \item Suppose $U$ is an $S_4$ which cuts out a pair of pants, as in Figure \ref{fig:s4s5}.
+Let $V$ be the $S_5$ given by the union of $U$ and the pair of pants cut out by $U$.
+Then, slightly abusing notation, we have that $\text{Compl}(\ov U)=\text{Compl}(\ov V)$.
+Indeed, every support $\ov W$ which completes $\ov V$ also completes $\ov W$; conversely, if $\ov W$ completes $\ov U$ then it admits a lift $W$ inside one of the complementary components of $U$, which is therefore disjoint from $V$.
+Thus $\ov U$ is ambiguous.
+Moreover, by the above argument $\ov V$ is not minimal as it is an $S_5$, and therefore neither is $\ov U$ which has the same completions as $\ov V$. \item The only case left is when $U$ is an $S_4$ which does not cut out a pair of pants.
+Choose a completion $\{U_i\}$ such that $U=S\setminus\bigcup U_i$, as in Remark \ref{rem:problema_pair_of_pants}, and let $\{\ov U_i\}$ be its projection.
 If $\ov V$ completes $\{\ov U_i\}$ then we may lift it to some $V\sqsubseteq U$ (here we used that, up to elements of $DT_K$, the lift of $\{\ov U_i\}$ is unique).
-Then again $V=U$ since $U$ has minimal complexity, thus we proved that $\ov U$ is minimal and unambiguous. \end{itemize} \end{proof}
+But then $V=U$ since $U$ has minimal complexity.
+This proves that $\ov U$ is minimal and unambiguous. \end{itemize} \end{proof}